Division of Health Promotion and Behavioral Science

 Biography

-Dr. Jerel Calzo (he/him/his) is an Associate Professor in the Division of Health Promotion and Behavioral Science.
-He is a developmental psychologist with postdoctoral training in social epidemiology.
-Prior to coming to SDSU, Dr. Calzo was an Assistant Professor in Pediatrics at the Harvard Medical School, and a Research Scientist in the Division of Adolescent and Young Adult Medicine at Boston Children’s Hospital.
-Dr. Calzo’s research focuses on adolescent and young adult health, gender, sexual orientation, and community-based participatory research (CBPR) approaches.
-His current research interests include partnering with school and community-based programs to develop evidence-based practices to support positive youth development and resilience among LGBTQIA+ youth, and using survey and mixed method research designs to examine and address health inequities among LGBTQIA+ populations, particularly in the areas of eating disorders and substance use.
-Dr. Calzo is a Core Investigator with the Institute for Behavioral and Community Health where he leads the Action Research on Community Health Equity and Stigma (ARCHES) Lab — a research group and training space for CBPR and public health practice focused on social justice and addressing issues of health inequity.
+Dr. Jerel Calzo (he/him) is a Professor in the Division of Health Promotion and Behavioral Science.
+He is a developmental psychologist and social epidemiologist whose research delineates the developmental course of health disparities connected to gender, sexual orientation, and other social determinants of health (e.g., housing), and identifies mechanisms that interventionists can leverage in strategic contexts to promote health and positive social development among adolescents and young adults.
+Prior to coming to SDSU, Dr. Calzo was a Research Scientist in the Division of Adolescent and Young Adult Medicine at Boston Children’s Hospital and an Assistant Professor in Pediatrics at the Harvard Medical School, where he retains a Lecturer appointment.
+Dr. Calzo’s research focuses on three distinct yet often overlapping lines of research: (1) determinants of health disparities in adolescent and young adult disordered eating and substance use; (2) promoting health and positive social development among LGBTQ+ youth; (3) the promotion of sanitation justice (i.e., access to safe, clean, public restrooms).
+Dr. Calzo is a Core Investigator with the Institute for Behavioral and Community Health where he directs the Action Research on Community Health Equity and Stigma (ARCHES) Lab (https://arches.sdsu.edu/)— a research group and training space for community-based participatory research and public health practice focused on social justice and addressing issues of health inequity.

 Publications